 That’s how you feel, anyway.

 You read other blogs and feel crushed at how little you know and how little you have to offer.
-You wonder why you even bother with your own blog when so many great writers do it way better than you ever could.
+You wonder why you would even bother starting your own blog when so many great writers do it way better than you ever could.

 Well, here’s a secret …

 Those writers you admire probably feel the exact same way.